-From 1 December 2016, applicants will be required to prove that they have the right to work within the UK.
+Applicants are required to prove that they have the right to work within the UK.
 We will call to book a 10 minute face to face interview to check your right to work in the UK.
-You will need to bring in original documents for this check, please see the list of suitable ID below:
+You will need to bring in original documents for this check:

 - If you have a permanent right to work within the UK, you will need to bring in a form of ID from List A

 - If you have a period of 'leave' you will need to bring in a form of ID from List B, Group 1 or Group 2 depending on which group applies to you.